 The tighter we can cluster around the consensus, the easier it is for us to come up with a content strategy that really resonates with that person.
 When you do your buyer persona well, the end result will be a very detailed buyer persona, typically one to four pages in length.

 From that, you should be able to use a yellow highlighter marker to lift bullet points right out of the buyer persona for landing pages and premium content that you’re going to create for that kind of person.

-In other words, if you have really strong consensus around their single biggest challenge, that's the headline of your ebook or your webinar or your event -- or the leading copy on your email or your content.
+In other words, if you have a really strong consensus around their single biggest challenge, that's the headline of your ebook or your webinar, or your event -- or the leading copy on your email or your content.
 The secondary themes are your bullet points and your copy.
 When you put that in front of somebody who matches your buyer persona, your conversion rates will go through the roof, because you're talking about exactly what matters most to them.
-Their reaction should be like “wow, how did they know?”
+Their reaction should be “wow, how did they know?”